google/bms-toolkit/README.md

 ## Contributing to the project

-Contributons and pull requests are welcome.
+Contributions and pull requests are welcome.
 See [docs/contributing.md](docs/contributing.md) and [docs/code-of-conduct.md](docs/code-of-conduct.md) for details.

 ## The fine print